Dtumuhairwe/hr-analytics-sql/insights.md

-# What the Data Shows
+# Insights from the Sample Data

+This file summarizes the main patterns revealed by the SQL analysis queries in `03_analysis_queries.sql`.

-A short read-through of the 25 queries, written the way I'd hand it to a People Operations lead.
-The numbers below come from the sample data in `02_seed_data.sql`.
-The data is synthetic but the queries that produced these numbers are real, and the same ones would work on a production HR warehouse.
+The numbers below come from the synthetic sample data in `02_seed_data.sql`.
+The dataset is fictional, but the analytical approach and SQL logic are representative of real HR analytics workflows.

 ## Headcount